infiniteobjects/.github/PULL_REQUEST_TEMPLATE.md

 - [Link to sandbox]()

 ## How to test
-- Concise instructions if unclear (optional)
+- Concise instructions if unclear

 ## Screenshots